503.03

 Over 1,000 |

-When general liability insurance and professional liability insurance coverages are combined under an excess/umbrella insurance policy, the required coverage is the higher minimum limit of the 2 underlying coverages.
+- when general liability insurance and professional liability insurance coverages are combined under an excess/umbrella insurance policy, the coverage meets the higher minimum limit of the 2 underlying coverages; and

-The maximum deductible for professional liability insurance must not exceed the applicable maximum amount in Part II, Chapter 5: Property and Liability Insurance, Section 501.04A: Commercial General Liability Insurance.
+- the maximum deductible for professional liability insurance does not exceed the applicable maximum amount per Part II, Chapter 5: Property and Liability Insurance, Section 503.02: Commercial General Liability Insurance.

 Guidance